Fertilizer Specialties

 What is meant by activating the soil?

-Soil activation focuses on stimulating the soil life, such as bacteria, fungi, and other micro-organisms.
-These organisms are responsible for the breakdown of organic matter and the release of nutrients.
+Soil activation focuses on stimulating soil life, such as bacteria, fungi, and other micro-organisms.
+These organisms are responsible for breaking down organic matter and releasing nutrients.

-An active soil functions as a living system in which nutrients are continuously converted and made available to plants.
+An active soil functions as a living system where nutrients are continuously converted and made available for plants.

 Organic matter is the fuel for soil life.
-By supplying sufficient organic matter through organic fertilization or residual streams, the biological soil process can be enhanced.
+By supplying sufficient organic matter through organic fertilization or waste streams, the biological soil process can be strengthened.

-Additionally, organic matter contributes to a better soil structure and water management.
+In addition, organic matter contributes to better soil structure and water management.

 Biostimulants play an important role in soil activation.
-They stimulate microbial activity and accelerate natural transformation processes in the soil.
+They stimulate microbial activity and accelerate natural conversion processes in the soil.

 In combination with organic fertilizers, biostimulants ensure more efficient nutrient availability and a more active root environment.